 1) Explore the landscape

 If you’re proficient in multiple languages, don’t limit yourself.
-Go pick up that children’s book in French and read through it – who knows, you might end up finding a story that’s better than all those you read in English!
+Go pick up that children’s book in French and read through it – who knows, you might find a story that’s better than all those you read in English!

 It should not come as a surprise that you need to be wary of the length.
 Ideally, a children’s book should never be more than 1000 words long.
 That is if you don’t want to be left abandoned on the shelves of the bookstore.